-To make storage pools as general as possible many parameters where introduced to fit the various requirements of data streams.
+To make data pools as general as possible many parameters were introduced to fit the various requirements of data streams.
 For each pool the following state is stored:

 The unique identifier of each pool.
 This can not be changed and gets assigned automatically on creation.

 A human readable name for the pool.
 Also used when searching for a pool.